 Medical practices must also weigh the cost savings with consumer monitors against time wasted with longer viewing times and higher false positives.
 Doctors may take more time to evaluate images on screens with reduced color display and resolution.

 Comparing Specifications for Medical Displays Against Consumer Displays

-Clear differences exist in the image quality presented by medical monitors when compared to consumer grade monitors.
+Clear differences exist in the image quality presented by medical monitors when compared to consumer grade monitors:

 - • High-end medical grade displays can show up to 1 billion colors.
 The best consumer monitors display 16 million colors.
 Most consumer uses don’t require the increased number of colors, but a trained radiologist will be able to see more detail.

 - • Medical displays show a continuous luminance level from a cold start and include tools that automatically calibrate and adjust the monitor.
-In contrast, consumer displays may vary in luminosity and be unable to perform well immediately when powered up; they need regular, manual calibration for high performance.
+In contrast, consumer displays may vary in luminosity and be unable to perform well immediately when powered up; they need manual calibration regularly for high performance.